Kristina Koljaka: Recognition

-On April 21, 2000, the municipality of Tirana awarded Koljaka with the title "Gratitude of the City of Tirana".
-The following year, on January 19, 2001 the municipality of Kavajë presented her the title "Honorary Citizen" of the city by calling her " ...an honorable daughter of the city of Kavajë, the first Albanian female sculptor ...".
-Seven of Koljaka's works are exhibited at the National Museum of Fine Arts in Tirana, covering the years from 1940–1974, a time period which entails the rich history of Albanian art of the twentieth century.
+On 21 April 2000, the municipality of Tirana awarded Koljaka with the title "Gratitude of the City of Tirana".
+The following year, on 19 January 2001, the municipality of Kavajë presented her the title "Honorary Citizen" of the city by calling her " ...an honorable daughter of the city of Kavajë, the first Albanian female sculptor ...".
+Seven of Koljaka's works are exhibited at the National Museum of Fine Arts in Tirana, covering the years from 1940 to 1974, a time period which entails the rich history of Albanian art of the twentieth century.